40th Anniversary Richard M. Fulrath Award Symposium on “Frontiers of Ceramics for Sustainable Society”

 The technical program will cover wide ranging topics and identify key challenges and opportunities for various ceramic technologies in creating sustainable development.

-All past Fulrath award winners from Japan and USA are invited to make invited presentations in their specific areas of interest and highlight specific contributions they have made to better the lives of people and promote the technical exchange and friendships.
+All past Fulrath award winners from Japan and USA, over the last four decades, are invited to make invited presentations in their specific areas of interest and highlight specific contributions they have made to better the lives of people and promote the technical exchange and friendships.

 - M. Naito, Osaka University, Japan

 - Elizabeth Dickey, North Carolina State University, USA